Giovanni Antonio Antolini: Early works

-Like many 18th-century Italian architects, Antolini was attracted by the study of ancient monuments, publishing an illustration of the Temple of Hercules in Cori.
-In 1796, he designed a triumphal arch with Doric columns for the city of Faenza dedicated to the glory of the French nation.
+During the French intervention in Italy (1796–1815) Antolini, who sympathized with the revolutionary ideology, was summoned to Faenza (1796), where he designed a Doric triumphal arch to the glory of the French nation.
 Inaugurated in 1799, it was decorated with bas-reliefs by the sculptor Villafranca but was quickly destroyed by the Austrians.
 After the French returned, it was rebuilt to celebrate the Battle of Marengo but was then again demolished.